-How to Get Into Texas A&M: Admissions Data and Strategies
+How to Get Into Texas A&M: Acceptance Rate and Strategies

 The oldest university in the state of Texas, A&M has long outgrown the “Agricultural & Mechanical” portion of its name.
-More than 40,000 students have applicants have applied for the opportunity to attend the College Station campus in each of the past five admissions cycles; back in the year 2000, fewer than 17,000 applied.
-The acceptance rate has remained steadily under 65%, but this is not a particularly strong indicator of just how selective A&M is in 2022.
+More than 40,000 students applicants have applied for the opportunity to attend the College Station campus in each of the past six admissions cycles; back in the year 2000, fewer than 17,000 applied.
+The Texas A&M acceptance rate has remained steadily under 65%, but this is not a particularly strong indicator of just how selective A&M is in 2023.

 Due to a policy that grants Texas residents who finish in the top 10% of their high school class automatic admission, roughly two-thirds of attendees hail from the top decile.
 As a result, competition for the remaining spots tends to be fierce.

 Given the increasing level of competition in the quest to become an Aggie, students really need to do their homework before submitting the application.
 Toward that aim, this article will provide applicants with: